 Add the bacon and cook rendering the fat.
 Cook until you get crisp gorgeous bacon bits.
 Remove with a slotted spoon to a paper towel lined plate.

 Drain some of the fat until about 2 tablespoons are left in the pot.
 Add shrimp to the pot and season with salt and pepper, cook for 2 minutes in the bacon fat.
 Stir to cook shrimp evenly.
 Remove shrimp with a slotted spoon and set aside.
+You don’t want the shrimp to overcook and become tough so I wait until I’m just ready to serve to add the shrimp back into the soup.

 Add the 2 tablespoons of butter and the onions to the pot and increase the heat slightly.
 Sweat out the onions until translucent and tender, about 5 minutes.
 Add the reserved roasted sweet corn kernels to the pot.